openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [Christopher Hobbs: Novell Client on openSUSE 11.2](http://lizards.opensuse.org/2010/04/20/novell-client-on-opensuse-11-2/)

-"This has been covered on a couple of forums out there, but Iâ€™ve yet to find a decent comprehensive post.
-This is for 32bit systems, itâ€™s easily modified for 64bit setups.
+"This has been covered on a couple of forums out there, but I’ve yet to find a decent comprehensive post.
+This is for 32bit systems, it’s easily modified for 64bit setups.
 First off, search your favorite RPM repo for binutils-2.19-9.3.
 I like to use [http://rpm.pbone.net](http://rpm.pbone.net/), but at the time of writing, they happen to be down.
 Get a copy of the Novell Client ISO from [http://download.novell.com](http://download.novell.com/) and mount it:"
 </td>
 </tr>
 </tbody>